LoukiaSpin/tracenma/README.md

 Use the function `get.dataset` to get the dataset with the extracted characteristics of a specific systematic review.
-For instance, let us access the dataset of the systematic review with PMID number 16951908:
+For instance, let us access the dataset of the systematic review with PMID number 16951908 using the _default_
+arguments:

 ``` r
 get.dataset(pmid = 16951908)